Ready to COPE – FAQs

 Ready to COPE will provide you with:

-- Insights and understanding of the range of emotions you may feel during pregnancy and early motherhood;
+- Insights and understanding of the range of emotions you may feel during pregnancy and early parenthood;

 - Useful and practical strategies to support and maintain your emotional wellbeing, including how to get help for yourself or someone you know who may be struggling;

-- Increased awareness of the common mental health conditions during pregnancy and early motherhood; and
+- Increased awareness of the common mental health conditions during pregnancy and early parenthood; and

-- Personal stories from other women regarding their experience with emotional and mental health challenges during the perinatal period.
+- Personal stories from other men and women regarding their experience with emotional and mental health challenges during the perinatal period.

-Just some of the many topics covered include body image, changing friendships, managing advice and expectations for birth and motherhood, mummy guilt, ante/postnatal depression and anxiety, stress, self-care and shifting identities.
+Just some of the many topics covered include body image, changing friendships, managing advice and expectations for birth and parenthood, mummy guilt, ante/postnatal depression and anxiety, stress, self-care and shifting identities.

 Who is responsible for Ready to COPE’s content?